For the latest information about safety in Victoria, travellers should stay informed via VicEmergency and VicTraffic

 • The designated accessible parking space at Loch Ard Gorge allows for good access to the Geology and Loch Ard lookout trails.

-• Car parks at Mutton Bird island are not suitable for caravans and large vehicles and have no designated accessible parking spaces.
+• Car parks at Mutton Bird Island and Poombeeyt Koontapool are not suitable for caravans and large vehicles and have no designated accessible parking spaces.

 For personalised advice and expert recommendations, stop by one of our Visitor Information Centres.
 Our local Great Ocean Road experts can help you tailor your trip and provide insights on top attractions, camping spots, and travel tips to make your stay unforgettable.